 Echo Toy appeal

 The Portland group put on a Christmas coffee morning in December.
-Three of our group members provided the entertainment whilst others served customers, sold goods and ran the tombola.
+Three of our group members provided entertainment whilst others served customers, sold goods and ran the tombola.
 The group raised £140 and donated their profits to the Christmas Toy appeal

 The Princes Trust

 The Prince's Trust is a youth charity that helps change young lives.
-The programmes give vulnerable young people the support needed to move forward with their lives, helping them to develop self-esteem and skills for work.
+The programs give vulnerable young people the support needed to move forward with their lives, helping them to develop self-esteem and skills for work.
 We were lucky to have worked with them again this year as they always make the day great fun!
 They had planned a day of communication activities and trust games

 Our Performing Arts group took part in the Camp Bestival Festival by running an interactive workshop.
 The workshop "Strictly Fun!" used the music and the movement within us to harness the imagination.

-The workshop performed in the Bollywood Tent involved exploring our voices and bodies through dance, mime and song and evolved by taking participants on a journey to a surprise destination.
+The workshop performed in the Bollywood Tent involved exploring our voices and bodies through dance, mime, and song and evolved by taking participants on a journey to a surprise destination.

 The performance was thoroughly enjoyed by the audience and was a great success!